 Back in the summer, I led another Butterflies of Greece tour for Greenwings Wildlife Holidays.
 This was a repeat of last year’s tour which centres round the Gulf of Corinth and in particular, Mount Parnassos and Mount Chelmos which are both home to some rare endemic species as well as a whole host of lovely things that we don’t see in Britain.
 This time, I flew out a day ahead of the group purely because I couldn’t get on the same flight as them.
 I stayed in a great Airbnb just down the road from the airport and was able to acclimatise a little and get a good nights sleep before meeting everyone at the airport the following afternoon.
 It also meant that I had already organised my minibus when they arrived and so we were soon heading out to the waiting vehicles.
 We spotted our first butterflies in the carpark on the way where a small patch of Birdsfoot Trefoil sported several Common Blues.

 The first part of the journey took us down the rather less scenic motorways skirting the city but we made a brief stop at a service station on the way where a Scarce Swallowtail flew low over the buses as we parked.
 Once we left these faster roads we were able to spot a few species on our way too.
 The butterflies we were able to identify whilst moving included Cleopatra, Painted Lady and Clouded Yellow.
-A number of birds were spotted including a raptor which was probably a Short Toed Eagle, an abundance of Swifts, Swallows, House Martins and Crag Martins.
-Hooded Crow an Collared Dove were also noted.
+A number of birds were spotted including a raptor which was probably a Short-toed Eagle, an abundance of Swifts, Swallows, House Martins and Crag Martins.
+Hooded Crow and Collared Dove were also noted.
 We also enjoyed an abundance of Clematis scrambling over the low shrubs on the dry hillsides and admired the purple profusion of flowering Vitex agnus-castus, known by some as the Chaste tree, and which has flowers superficially similar to those of Buddleia.

-We arrived in the pretty town of Delphi on the lower slopes of Mount Parnassos in the early evening and having found our hotel we settled in with our hosts before a quick introductory meeting and a walk out to a local restaurant for dinner.
+We arrived in the pretty town of Delphi on the lower slopes of Mount Parnassos in the early evening and, having found our hotel, we settled in with our hosts before a quick introductory meeting and a walk out to a local restaurant for dinner.

-The following morning dawned bright and after a pleasant breakfast we set off up Mount Parnassos to begin our exploration of the many meadows that grace its slopes.
+The following morning dawned bright and, after a pleasant breakfast, we set off up Mount Parnassos to begin our exploration of the many meadows that grace its slopes.
 Our first stop was beyond the village of Kalivia Arachovas at a damp meadow beside the road.
 There was a large puddle on one side of the road but despite the appealing thought of mud-puddling butterflies and although there were no bee hives visible in the vicinity, there seemed to be rather more bees than lepidoptera.
 Not to be put off by this, we continued our exploration and found that although the area didn’t look particularly flowery there were some nice plants to be found including buds of Rusty Foxglove and plenty of endemic Astragalus thracicus spp. parnassi forming low growing hummocks of dense leaves studded with thorns and covered in clumps of delicate pink flowers.

 Just as we were about to get back in the vehicles a Field Cricket was caught to photograph and we were able to show this beautiful insect to the group.
 It is somewhat of a rarity in Britain and looks distinctly unlike many of its counterparts.
 Here they seem reasonably widespread and common but are a joy to see nevertheless.